spence-repo/infinite-canvas/README.md

 # infinite-canvas for Hyprland v0.56
 This is a fork of 'hyprland-infinitie-desktop-v2' by sarodscommits, redesigned around a brand-new persistent world-coordinate and camera system.
-Infinite canvas introduces additional functionality that includes; cursor-centered zoom, configurable zoom/pan behavior, persistent tracking of window states.
+Infinite canvas introduces additional functionality that includes; cursor-centered zoom, configurable zoom/pan behavior, persistent tracking of window states, and a canvas reset.

 https://github.com/user-attachments/assets/158917e4-6aa7-4ab7-806b-1a34b218dd14